Unusual and even bizarre!

 In winter, the road becomes a cross-country ski trail and leads to the village of Sardières where you will find part of the cross-country ski trails, the cross-country ski foyer, a snack room and a restaurant.

-The Nordic domain of the Monolithe between Aussois and Sardières allows you to practice alternative and skating cross-country skiing on 39 kms of marked and maintained trails.
-Ideal for beginners, ideal also for training.
+The Monolithe Nordic ski area between Aussois and Sardières offers cross-country skiing and skating on 39 km of marked and groomed trails.
+Ideal for beginners, but also for training.

 What better way to recharge your batteries in the middle of this generous nature, the white of the snow, the blue of the sky, the green of the forest, the silence and the soft heat of the sun, the ideal altitude of 1 500m...